Special elements

 HTML spans and blocks

-While Markdown conveniently allows to inline some HTML, the rules for it are not
+While Markdown conveniently allows inline HTML, particularly useful when its limited formatting abilities fall short, the rules for it are not

 {as-html}